Chieze-Franklin/Bolt.js-Book/bolt-events/user-role-events.md

 ```
 {
-    "name": String, //the name of the event, in this case 'app-role-created'
+    "name": String, //the name of the event, in this case 'user-role-created'
     "body": Object, //an object representing the app-role that has just been created
-    "publisher": String //the name of the app that published, in this case 'bolt'
+    "publisher": String, //the name of the app that published, in this case 'bolt'
+    "body": Object, //an object representing the user-role that has just been created
 }
 ```